megbort/memobook-1.0/README.md

 This is the first version of the project, featuring a clean, modern interface powered by Vue and enhanced with PrimeVue components for a polished user experience.

+Visit the live site at [memobook.megankrenbrink.com]("https://memobook.megankrenbrink.com")

-Enjoy exploring MemoBook!
+Enjoy exploring!

 — Megan Krenbrink

 ## <br>

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites